moq-wg/moq-transport/draft-lcurley-warp.md

 The first stream opened is a client-initiated bidirectional stream where the peers exchange SETUP messages ({{setup}}).
 The subsequent streams MAY be either unidirectional and bidirectional.
 For exchanging media, an application would typically send a unidirectional stream containing a single SEGMENT message ({{segment}}).

 Messages SHOULD be sent over the same stream if ordering is desired.
-For example, ANNOUNCE\_TRACK and SUBSCRIBE\_TRACK messages SHOULD be sent on the same stream to avoid a race.
+For example, PUBLISH\_TRACK and SUBSCRIBE\_TRACK messages SHOULD be sent on the same stream to avoid a race.

 ## Prioritization
 Warp utilizes stream prioritization to deliver the most important content during congestion.